wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                        May 2019

-   targeted solution to solve a common operational issue.
-Solutions such as Secure Zero Touch Provisioning (SZTP)" [RFC8572] are much more fully featured, but also more complex to imlement and / or are not widely deployed yet.
+   such as Secure Zero Touch Provisioning (SZTP)" [RFC8572] are much more fully featured, but also more complex to implement and / or are not widely deployed yet.

 1.1.
 Requirements notation